-WOMBAT initializes a fresh disk drive by writing sector addresses and zero data blocks through the entire recording surface.
-WOMBAT prompts the user at the terminal to supply parameters such as drive geometry (cylinders, heads and sectors) and various other options.
+WOMBAT initializes a fresh disk drive by writing sector addresses and data blocks through the entire recording surface.
+WOMBAT prompts the user at the terminal to supply parameters such as drive geometry (cylinders, heads and sectors) and various other options, using defaults provided by the ESDI drive.
 This data is stored twice in special reserved areas of track zero and retrieved by a simple homeseek-read sequence at each power-up.
 No special PROMs or switch settings are required to fully characterize the connected disk drives.